The Future of business: Innovation for ESG

 "We didn't quite expect this!
 We really got to a bold vision for the future of this brand.
 I personally want to thank you for getting us here! " Said a high-spirited Head of Marketing and Brand after we'd finished giving our final presentation.

 Not too long ago, we were commissioned by a leading german premium and luxury kitchen appliance manufacturer to help them devise a new customer-driven innovation process.
-We used "Visioneering" - our own foresight approach - with which we immersed them in both "optimistic" and "pessimistic" scenarios, describing the market and potential business models of premium and luxury in the future.
-Applying forecasting, backcasting and design-thinking, we based our scenarios on the key-emerging trends in food production & agriculture, in the kitchen, in cooking and enjoying food, plausibly envisioning the future of their business 20 years down the line.
+We used Visioneering - our own foresight approach - with which we immersed them in both "optimistic" and "pessimistic" scenarios, describing the market and potential business models of premium and luxury in the future.
+Applying forecasting, backcasting and design-thinking, we delivered foresight on the future of food, of food production & agriculture, the future of the kitchen and cooking.
+We plausibly envisioned the future of their business 20 years down the line.

 What our clients were so excited about: we helped them form a vision and plot a path into the future that they previously were highly uncertain about and could not see.
 We had helped them re-consider their value proposition into one that was more customer-centric compared to the technological-yet-incremental and efficiency-focussed projections they had used before: for the first time, they were able to imagine their offering being a service rather than a physical product.
 And rather than envisioning to build "a better machine", they could now see their brands relevance in a dematerialized way: where it would become a quality standard for food or equivalent to exceptional cooking experiences.
 Within a few days, we had helped them articulate their own longterm-vision and align it with their company's purpose.
 They were inspired!